gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D54
+Today I read a bit of [@YDKJS](https://twitter.com/YDKJS) ES6 & Beyond and worked on the React version of my Local Weather app.

 ### R1D53
 Today I had to prepare for another presentation on ES6 features so I read a bit of [@YDKJS](https://twitter.com/YDKJS) ES6 & Beyond and replicated some of the examples.
 I also read a bit of [JavaScript Allongé – the "Six" Edition](https://leanpub.com/javascriptallongesix/read) and also replicated the code examples.
 I also refactored a function on my Local Weather app thanks to my friend [Željko Marinić](https://www.linkedin.com/in/zeljkomarinic/)'s feedback.